qlu223/SportsDashboard/README.md

 - A script programmed to regularly pull data from the necessary APIs to update our site
 - Increased customization of datasets (filtering, sorting, visualizations)
 - More text describing how to interact with each tab
-- Overview with interactable graphs and widgets
+- Overview with interactable graphs and widgets related to recent matches and other interesting statistics

 ## Did not complete: